aurbac/workshop-containers-cdk-react-amplify/docs/prepare-your-development-environment.md

-# Prepare your development environment
+# Prepare your development environment and create DynamoDB Table

 ## 1. Create Cloud9 instance for development